orientation/orientation/README.md

 - Node.js (for Bower)
 - Bower

+Both Node and Python are available on Heroku if you decide to deploy there, which means there should not be any issues when deploying or running Orientation there.

 ### Services
 - AWS S3 bucket for image uploads
 - Mandrill account for transactional emails